-"All true, Nicky, but how is that like the tiny text files we call cookies?"
+But how is that like the tiny text files we call cookies?

 Well, cookies were created to solve a problem.
 The web being a stateless system (i.e. where each page request is independent and a web server does not connect them) meant that website functionality was limited and the user experience was frustrating to say the least.
 In 1995, however, along came a text file that became known as a cookie.
 Often containing just a single line of code, they revolutionised the internet.
 Websites became interactive, online shopping baskets were born, and e-commerce and the online consumer were created.

 Cookies created an electricity-sized commercial opportunity.
 The ability to track users across multiple sites and see their interests in depth generated a new information industry and re-shaped many markets.
 Before long, masses of information was being collected, spawning the term ‘big data’.
 ‘Big data’ modelling and AI monetised web behaviour, creating a multi-trillion dollar market.
 Individuals, blithely unaware of how their personal data was being used, eagerly swallowed everything the cookie-driven internet threw at them, trading their data for utility and convenience.
 Consumers began to take notice after the 2016 US presidential election showed just how far-reaching and how powerful profiled and modelled personal data collected from social media had become.
 Add to this a succession of high profile data breaches and privacy violations, and we are finally beginning to realise the implications of giving unfettered access to our online selves.